 Radon Health Risks

-There are considerable biological and epidemiological evidence and data showing the connection between exposure to radon and lung cancer in humans.
-For this reason, the U.S. Environmental Protection Agency (EPA), the World Health Organization, the National Academy of Sciences, and the US Department of Health and Human Services have classified radon as a Class A human carcinogen.
+Radon has been classified as a Class A human carcinogen based on research founded by the U.S. Environmental Protection Agency (EPA), the World Health Organization, the National Academy of Sciences, and the US Department of Health and Human Services.
 (See Radon Health Studies).